keijiro/KvantStream/README.md

 -------------

 KvantStream needs a 4-component floating-point texture format.
-Basically, it means it runs only on desktop GPUs.
+Basically, it means it runs only on desktop/laptop-class GPUs.

 License
 -------